Student Support, Resources and Student Life

 You are welcome to try Psychometer, an online platform of psychological tests on university adjustment, learning, social life, personality strengths, mental health etc., to gain a better self-understanding and identify ways to achieve a fruitful university life.
 Through these tests, you can have a more vivid self-reflection.
 You may use this for setting realistic goals for your university years and make practical plans for self-improvement.
 Visit psyax.cedars.hku.hk to start your journey of self-understanding.

 Striking up conversation with a stranger may be difficult.
 Pair up with your peers to brush up your language skills and enhance your confidence.

 “Peer English Tutoring” connects you with a native or near-native English speaking Language Partner to practise conversational English in a stress-free environment.
 Spoken English is made easy by chatting about food, movies, travel and music.

 “Survival Cantonese” provides practice sessions conducted by Cantonese Student Tutors to cover essential day-to-day “Survival Cantonese” phrases for non-Cantonese speakers.
 It is ideal for newly arrived non-Cantonese speakers.

 Support to Student Groups

 CEDARS offers support to individual student societies and groups in various ways from time to time.
-Under the umbrella of Support to Student Groups, for a maximum of three years, supported student groups which are not bona fide student societies of the Students’ Union are able to enjoy services including booking of rooms and facilities; advertising through posting various CEDARS’s publicity channels; advice on financial management/strategies (not involving any financial transaction); and advice on event management.
+Under the umbrella of Support to Student Groups, for a maximum of three years, supported student groups which are not officially registered with the University are able to enjoy services including booking of rooms and facilities; advertising through posting on various CEDARS publicity channels; advice on financial management/strategies (not involving any financial transaction); and advice on event management.

 Learn more: cedars.hku.hk/support-to-student-groups